Netflix/falcor/model.md

 Using a model makes it easy to begin your development immediately before the server is finished, and frees you from having to worry about cacheing your data.

-Working with JSON using a model
+## Working with JSON using a model

-Every Falkor model operates on a JSON Graph object.
-The model accesses the data in the JSON Graph using a data source.
-You can implement the data source interface to customize how the model retrieves JSON data.
-Falcor ships with HttpDataSource, an implementation of the data source interface that communicates with a remote datasource over HTTP.
+Every Falkor Model is associated with a JSON value.
+Model's use DataSources to retrieve the data from their associated JSON values.
+Falcor ships with HttpDataSource, an implementation of the DataSource interface that communicates with a remote DataSource over HTTP.

 ```
 var model = new falcor.Model({source: new falcor.HttpDataSource('/model.json')});
 ```

-You can implement the data source interface to allow a Model to communicate with a remote JSON object over a different transfer protocol, like web sockets for example.

-If you do not specify a data source, all model operations will be performed on the models local JSON cache.
-When you initialize the model, you can provide it with JSON Data to prime its local cache.
+You can implement the DataSource interface to allow a Model to communicate with a remote JSON object over a different transfer protocol, like web sockets for example.
+If a Model does not have a DataSource, all Model operations will be performed on the Model's local JSON cache.
+When you initialize the Mode, you can provide it with JSON data to prime its local cache.

 ```
 var log = console.log.bind(console)